 The Pit Barrel Cooker is a very basic Ugly Drum Smoker, aka UDS, that has many of us scratching our heads in amazement.
 It provides large cooking capacity* at a great price, and produces delicious results with an ease of use that approaches the set it and forget it bliss of digitally controlled pellet smokers.
 This charcoal burning, 30 gallon steel drum with a lid on top and a small hole on the bottom is one of the more impressive cookers we've tested.

 Homemade Ugly Drum Smokers have been around for years, providing an inexpensive and relatively easy way for Do-It-Yourselfers to create a nice smoker with a 55 gallon drum and some elbow grease.
 They work well and routinely show up at BBQ competitions.
-The Pit Barrel costs more, but is delivered to your door ready to go, no assembly needed.
-Follow the single page instructions and you'll be flabbergasted as you create one perfectly smoked delicacy after another with little more effort than preparation.
+The Pit Barrel costs a little more, but is delivered to your door ready to go, no assembly needed.
+Follow their simple instructions and you'll be flabbergasted as you create one perfectly smoked delicacy after another with little more effort than preparation.

 We used a Pit Barrel in our Science of BBQ & Grilling With Meathead video series presented by Kingsford.
 Click here to see videos from that series and check out my Virtual Showroom vid below:

-To the right is an illustration of the basic settings.
 Our elevation is about 800 feet so we adjusted the vent 1/4 open.
-Later, we tried setting it at 1/2.
-The PBC got real hot for a couple hours then, even with plenty of coal remaining, the temperature dropped like a rock and almost died out.
+It helps to look at the damper from inside the barrel so you can see the round opening and eyeball the setting better.
+It would be nice if the round steel cover had 1/4, 1/2 and 3/4 marks and a wingnut instead of a screw.
+As an experiment we tried setting it at 1/2.
+The PBC got real hot for a couple hours then, even with plenty of charcoal remaining, the temperature dropped like a rock and almost died out.
 When we returned the damper to 1/4 way open, the fire came back and temperature began to rise.
-It would be nice if the round steel cover had 1/4, 1/2 and 3/4 marks and a wingnut instead of a screw, but this is minor because once set, it shouldn't have to change.
-You may have to tweek it a little at first.
-It helps to look at the damper from inside the barrel so you can see the round opening and eyeball the setting better.
+You may have to tweak it a little at first, but this is minor because once set, it shouldn't have to change.

-We followed the video instructions for ribs: trim and season the meat then pop the PBC stainless steel hooks a couple bones down into the thick end of the slab, start the coal and let it burn at the bottom of the barrel uncovered for 15 to 20 minutes, install the two provided steel rods by sliding them through four 3/4" holes at the top of the barrel, hang the ribs from the rods, put on the lid and walk away for three hours.
+We followed the video instructions for ribs: trim and season the meat then pop the PBC stainless steel hooks a couple bones down into the thick end of the slab, start the coal andinstall the two provided steel rods by sliding them through four 3/4" holes at the top of the barrel.
+Then hang the ribs from the rods, put on the lid and walk away for three hours.
 But hold your horses!
 The bottom ends of those hanging slabs were just a couple inches above the red hot coal.
 Wouldn't those ribs come out overcooked – even burnt at the bottom and undercooked at the top?
 They didn't.
 We lifted each slab from the hot barrel with a "hook remover" that comes with the PBC and found the ribs were smoked nice and even from one end to the other.
 Subsequently, when smoking larger quantities, we had a few slabs that were so long they touched the hot coal which is not desirable.